Richard Beckman: Condé Nast

 From 1986 to 2010, Beckman served in various executive positions at Condé Nast over a 24-year career including chief executive officer of Fairchild Fashion Media, President of the Condé Nast Media Group and the chief marketing officer of Condé Nast.
 He was also the Publisher of Condé Nast Traveler, Gentleman's Quarterly and Vogue.
 He created GQ's Men of The Year, The Vogue/VH1 Fashion Awards and the Movies Rock which was broadcast on NBC, VH1, and CBS respectively.

 New Yorker Magazine

-From 1986 to 1992, Beckman was advertising manager at the New Yorker,.
+From 1986 to 1992, Beckman was advertising manager at the New Yorker.

 Condé Nast Traveler

-In 1992, Beckman became publisher, where he was launched the Hot List, the Environmental Awards and expanded The Reader's Choice Awards.
-Condé Nast Traveler was named to Adweek's "Hot List" in 1996.
+In 1992, Beckman became publisher, where he launched the Hot List, the Environmental Awards and expanded The Reader's Choice Awards.
+Condé Nast Traveler was renamed to Adweek's "Hot List" in 1996.

 Gentleman's Quarterly Magazine

-In 1996, he manage GQ, Beckman created and produced GQ's Men of the Year.
+In 1996, he managed GQ, Beckman created and produced GQ's Men of the Year.

 Vogue Magazine

 Beckman became president of Vogue Magazine in 1998.
 There he launched Teen Vogue and Men's Vogue and co-produced the Vogue/VH1 Fashion Awards in 2000–2001.
 In 2001, Beckman along with Rod Stewart won the City of Hope award.

+In 1999, following an ad sales meeting, Beckman attempted to get two of his female employees—an advertising director and a fashion director—to kiss by banging their heads together, causing one of the women to suffer a broken nose.
+Condé Nast paid a seven-figure settlement to the injured woman, and Beckman was forced to apologize to the Vogue staff and undergo counseling.